|

 expires while at least on branch is active, the invoker will stay in the

-fork, and this method returns false
+fork, and this method returns false.
+Otherwise (the thread

 is interrupted while at least one branch is active), the invoker will